dribnet/purvs/README.md

 ![part 4 preview.jpg](/assets/alarm.png)
 ![part 4 preview2.jpg](/assets/alarmActive.png)

+**Part 5:**
+My design was essentially completed already.
+However, I added one final feature: the speed of the enemy red ships changes depending on the time of day.
+From 10 pm to 6 am, they move slower to represent people sleeping, and from 6 am to 10 pm, they move faster to represent people being up and moving around.

 **References**
 OpenGameArt.
 (2013, June 17).
 Space ship construction kit [Example spaceships and component sprites].
 OpenGameArt. <u>https://opengameart.org/content/space-ship-construction-kit</u>